-Nissan's Ghosn arrested in Japan for alleged financial misconduct
+Nissan to oust Ghosn after arrest for alleged financial misconduct

-YOKOHAMA (Reuters) - Nissan Motor Co Chairman Carlos Ghosn was arrested on Monday for alleged financial misconduct and will be fired from the board this week, a dramatic fall for a charismatic leader hailed for rescuing the Japanese carmaker from close to bankruptcy.
+YOKOHAMA, Japan (Reuters) - Nissan Motor Co Chairman Carlos Ghosn was arrested on Monday for alleged financial misconduct and will be fired from the board this week, a dramatic fall for a leader hailed for rescuing the Japanese carmaker from close to bankruptcy.

 Ghosn is also chairman and chief executive of Nissan’s French partner Renault and one of the best known figures in the global car industry, and his departure will raise questions about the future of the alliance.

-Nissan said that an internal investigation, triggered by a tip-off from a whistleblower revealed Ghosn engaged in wrongdoing including personal use of company money and under-reporting for years how much he had was earning.
+Nissan said an internal investigation, triggered by a tip-off from a whistleblower, had revealed Ghosn engaged in wrongdoing including personal use of company money and under-reporting for years how much he was earning.

 Nissan CEO Hiroto Saikawa said too much power had been concentrated on Ghosn, a rare foreign executive who enjoyed corporate superstar status in Japan for reviving the ailing Japanese brand.

-“Looking back, the concentration of power was something we need to deeply reflect on,” he said, confirming the arrest of Ghosn in Japan.
+“The problem of governance was significant,” Saikawa said, confirming the arrest of Ghosn in Japan.

+“Looking back, after 2005 when he became CEO of both Renault and Nissan, we did not really discuss the implications.”

-Saikawa said he could not give specifics on the personal use of company money, but said that the wrongdoing was serious and unacceptable and had gone on for years.
-Ghosn could not be reached for comment.
+Saikawa, a long-standing lieutenant to Ghosn, said he could not give specifics on the personal use of company money, but that the wrongdoing was serious and had gone on for years.

-“To have so greatly violated the trust of many, I feel full of disappointment and regret,” Saikawa told a news conference.

-“It is very difficult to express this....
-It’s not just disappointment, but a stronger feeling of outrage, and for me, despondency.”
+“To have so greatly violated the trust of many, I feel full of disappointment and regret,” Saikawa told a late night news conference.
+“It’s not just disappointment, but a stronger feeling of outrage, and for me, despondency.”

-French President Emmanuel Macron said the government, the French carmaker’s top shareholder, will be vigilant about Renault and its alliance with Nissan.
+Saikawa took over as Nissan CEO from Ghosn last year.
+Ghosn once told reporters the two thought alike.

-Saikawa said he would propose at a board meeting on Thursday to remove Ghosn and Representative Director Greg Kelly.
+Saikawa said he would propose at a board meeting on Thursday to remove Ghosn and Representative Director Greg Kelly, who was also accused of financial misconduct.
+Kelly could also not be reached for comment.

 Renault shares tumbled 11 percent in Paris to be among the worst performing stocks in Europe.
-Nissan’s German-listed securities plunged 10 percent.
+Nissan’s German-listed securities dropped 10 percent.

+French President Emmanuel Macron said the government, Renault’s top shareholder, was closely monitoring the situation.

+Spokesmen for Renault and the Renault-Nissan-Mitsubishi Motors alliance did not immediately return calls and messages seeking comment.

-Known as “Le Cost Killer” for overseeing turnarounds including cuts at Renault, Ghosn has remained popular in Japan despite the massive job cuts that he brought and recent controversy over his lucrative pay package.
+Known as “Le Cost Killer” for overseeing turnarounds that included cuts, Ghosn has remained popular in Japan despite pushing through massive job losses and recent controversy over his pay.

-Japanese media reported that Ghosn had reported around 10 billion yen worth of annual compensation as around 5 billion yen for several years.
+Japanese media said Ghosn had reported around 10 billion yen worth of annual compensation as around 5 billion yen for several years.

 Ousting Ghosn, 64, is bound to raise questions about an alliance that he personally shaped and had pledged to consolidate with a deeper tie-up, before eventually stepping back from its operational leadership.

-“The initial share price reaction shows how pivotal he is,” Citi analyst Raghav Gupta-Chaudhary said on Monday.
+“It is hard not to conclude that there may be a gulf opening up between Renault and Nissan,” said Bernstein analyst Max Warburton, raising the prospect of a potential “re-Japanization” of Nissan and the end of the alliance.

-The current alliance structure has long undervalued Nissan shares held indirectly by Renault investors, he added.
+Citi analyst Raghav Gupta-Chaudhary said the share price reaction showed how important Ghosn was to the partnership, adding the current alliance had long undervalued Nissan shares held indirectly by Renault investors.

-“Ghosn is viewed as critical for value unlock.”
+“Ghosn is viewed as critical for value unlock,” he added.

 Renault owns 43.4 percent of Nissan, while Nissan owns 15 percent of Renault, with no voting rights in a partnership that began in 1999.
 Since 2016, Nissan has held a 34 percent controlling stake in its smaller Japanese rival, Mitsubishi.